 Raw Materials.
-Corn is the most important raw material needed in our operations, representing 33% of the cost of sales during 2017, and is obtained primarily from imports from the United States as well as from local growers.
-Price fluctuation and volatility are subject to local conditions, such as crop results and international conditions.
+Corn is the most important raw material needed in our operations, representing 32% of the cost of sales during 2018, and is obtained primarily from imports from the United States as well as from local growers.
+Price fluctuation and volatility are subject to international and local conditions, such as crop results.

 Distribution.
 We have our own sales teams to that are capable of servicing our main sales channels, which allows us to know and serve our clients' needs.
-Gruma Centroamerica's products are distributed through a mix of our own fleet, independent transportation firms and distributors, depending on the corresponding sales format.
-In both the supermarket and special accounts channels, products are delivered to customers through independent transportation firms contracted through competitive bidding.
+Gruma Centroamerica's products are marketed through a mix of our own fleet, independent transportation firms and distributors, depending on the corresponding sales format.
+In both the supermarket and food service channels, products are delivered to customers through independent transportation firms contracted through competitive bidding.